 Understanding The Role Of Vaccines In Shielding Dogs From Tick-Borne Diseases

-Lately, you might’ve noticed a rise in the talk about ticks and the nasty diseases they can pass on to dogs.
+Lately, you might’ve noticed a rise in the talk about tick-borne diseases that can be passed on to dogs.
 It’s not just chatter—ticks are crawling into places they’ve never been before, thanks to shifts in weather and more folks heading outdoors with their furry pals.
 This means more dogs are picking up ticks than ever, which can be trouble.

 When a tick latches onto your dog, it can transmit several serious diseases.
 There’s Lyme disease, which might cause fever, lethargy, and swollen joints.
 Then there’s Anaplasmosis, another serious offender, leading to similar symptoms.
 These diseases can severely affect your dog’s health if not caught early.